 Wearing hi-vis clothing can also make a difference when it comes to being seen out on the road.

-Ideal clothing for winter riding will combine reflective detailing with waterproof material (it rains a lot, not that you’ll need reminding!).
-A great example, the Ridge Unisex Waterproof Jacket uses bright colours and reflective detailing to improve visibility and help keep you safe.
+Ideal clothing for winter riding will combine reflective detailing with waterproof material to combat the frequent downpours.
+The Ridge Unisex Waterproof Jacket uses bright colours and reflective detailing to improve visibility and help keep you safe.
 It’s also prepared for a variety of weather conditions thanks to its lightweight water-resistant fabric.
-Another great option, the Boardman Mens Waterproof Jacket uses reflective fabric around the shoulders and sleeves to increase visibility.
-Also waterproof and wind-proof, the jacket will keep you warm and comfortable throughout your rides.
+Another great option, the Boardman Men’s Waterproof Jacket uses reflective fabric around the shoulders and sleeves to increase visibility.
+Also waterproof and windproof, the jacket will keep you warm and comfortable throughout your rides.

 Why not make your legs visible too?
-The Halfords Reflective Bicycle Trousers Clips are the perfect accessory for winter as they’re not only reflective, but they also protect loose fitting legwear from grime and dirt.
+The Halfords Reflective Bicycle Trousers Clips are the perfect accessory for winter as they’re not only reflective but also protect loose-fitting legwear from grime and dirt.

 Follow these tips and you’ll maximise your visibility while riding this winter.
 Of course, the darker nights aren’t the only thing you need to prepare for, and we’ve pulled together a comprehensive guide to riding in the winter here.